ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

 Run real.exe
 ------------

-Run real.exe to generate initial and boundary conditions.
+Run ``real.exe`` to generate initial and boundary conditions.

 Follow WRF instructions for creating initial and boundary conditions.
 In summary, complete the following steps:

-Move or link WPS output files (met_em.d01* files) to your WRF/run directory.
+Move or link WPS output files (met_em.d01* files) to your WRF test directory.

 Edit namelist.input for your WRF domain and desirable configurations.
-This should be the same domain as in the namelist used in WPS.
+This should be the same domain as WPS namelist.

 .. todo::